Submissions/seneschal/docs/tech_specs.md

     * logging destinations
     * daemon process settings
     * directory locations
-    * active plugins and their settings
+    * any optional or required configuration settings for the active plugins
 * Write a systemd unit file that
     * knows the location of the PID file
     * defines a start command contaning: